ufosc/Club_Website_2/README.md

 ## Maintainers
 Maintained by the UF Open Source Club, can be contacted via [Discord](https://discord.gg/j9g5dqSVD8)

+Current Maintainers:
+- Michail Zeipekki @zeim839
-Current Maintainers: Michail Zeipekki, Daniel Wildsmith
+- Daniel Wildsmith @danielwildsmith

 ## Contributing
 All contributions are welcome and appreciated, so long as they adhere to the [license](#license).
 Contributors are urged to familiarize themselves with the [contribution guidelines](CONTRIBUTING.md).
 ## License